 Duckett leads England’s mighty chase to beat India

-Defending 370, India failed to apply pressure after the opener’s majestic 149, losing the Headingley Test by 5 wickets
+After setting a target of 371, Indian bowlers failed to apply pressure after the opener’s 149, losing the Headingley Test by 5 wickets

 Kolkata: Three years since that Edgbaston Test, nothing has changed for England.
 That Tuesday, 378 runs were knocked off in 77 overs.
 This Tuesday, 373 were brought up in 82 overs.
 Integral to both wins was Joe Root, his belligerent century dashing India’s hopes in 2022, his experience coming through for England here in the form of an assured fifty after Ben Duckett set up the chase with an indomitable hundred while putting on 188 for the opening wicket.